Pain in the Ankle

 Physical Therapy often helps with the pain and swelling associated with ankle injuries.
-Sometimes the joint will be immobilized with a walking boot or a brace.
-To decrease the amount of pressure on the joint, crutches may be issued to allow the joint to heal.
+Sometimes a walking boot or a brace will help to immobilize the joint.
+Crutches will help decrease the amount of pressure on the joint to allow the joint to heal.
 Physical therapy modalities and gentle ROM can help decrease the swelling and pain in the ankle joint.
 It is also important to continue rehab to improve the strength and proprioception or balance of the involved ankle.

 If you want to learn more about ankle sprains, please go to this video: Ankle Sprains.